Zuhair-CS/Hotel-E-com-website/README.md

 - User authentication (register/login/logout)
 - Create, edit, and delete travel destinations
-- Upload multiple images per destination using Cloudinary
+- Upload images using Cloudinary
 - Leave reviews on destinations
 - Flash messages for success and error states
 - Full form validation on both client and server